equinor/radix-flux/README.md

 ### How to update manifests

+1. Create a feature branch based on branch `master`
+1. Make changes for development in `/development-configs/`
-1. Commit configuration changes to branch `development`
+1. Merge feature branch to `master`
 1. Verify acceptable state for development cluster(s)
-1. Create a feature branch and copy the changed development manifests
-1. In feature branch, set and verify production settings (image filters etc)
+1. Update feature branch with production configs in `/production-configs/` (remember to verify container registry, image filters etc) and merge to `master`
+1. Now you should be ready for moving your changes to production
-1. Make a pull request and run code review of feature branch
+1. Make a pull request to branch `release` and run code review
-1. Merge feature branch into branch `production`
+1. Merge `master` into branch `release`
 1. Verify acceptable state for production cluster(s)